RutujaS-2110/Project_01_ML_Smart_Hemoglobin_Anemia_Diagnosis_and_Prevention/README.md

 - **Children (especially preschool-aged):** Some regions report rates as high as 42%.

-These variations depend on factors like nutritional status, healthcare access, and socioeconomic conditions. so I created an unique model using RandomForestClassifier providing us an accuracy of 98.50%
+These variations depend on factors like nutritional status, healthcare access, and socioeconomic conditions. so I created an unique model using **Random Forest Classifier** providing us an accuracy of 98.50%

-RandomForest classifiers are often preferred for health monitoring for several key reasons:
+RandomForest Classifiers are often preferred for health monitoring for several key reasons:
 1) Robustness Through Ensemble Learning
 2) Handling Complex and High-Dimensional Data
 3) Feature Importance Insights
 4) Robustness Against Missing Data
 5) Ease of Use and Versatility

-RandomForest generally requires less parameter tuning and is user-friendly, making it a practical choice for various health monitoring applications—from disease prediction to patient risk assessment.
+**Random Forest Classifier** generally requires less parameter tuning & is user-friendly, making it a practical choice for various health monitoring applications—from disease prediction to patient risk assessment.
 While no single model is universally the best, RandomForest’s balance of accuracy, interpretability, and robustness makes it a strong candidate for many health monitoring tasks.

 <br><br>